Medical lasers are used in various clinical applications, including cancer therapy and ophthalmology.

-Electromagnetic radiation is emitted from a charged particle (electron) which irradiates energy when it falls from a higher energy state to a lower energy state.
+Electromagnetic radiation is emitted from a charged particle (electron) that irradiates energy when it falls from a higher to a lower energy state.
 Its frequency or wavelength determines the colour of light.
-The shorter wavelengths are ultraviolet and the longer wavelengths are infrared.
+The shorter wavelengths are ultraviolet, and the longer wavelengths are infrared.

 Quantum mechanics describes the smallest particle of light energy as a photon.
 The energy (E) of a photon is determined by its frequency (f) and Planck’s constant (h).
 The difference in energy levels across which an excited electron fall determines the wavelength of the emitted light.

-However, its practical capabilities began to emerge from the 1940s in the work of Charles Townes and Arthur Schawlow on the development of microwave spectroscopy.
+However, its practical capabilities began to emerge in the 1940s in the work of Charles Townes and Arthur Schawlow on the development of microwave spectroscopy.

 This research led to the invention of the MASER (Microwave Amplification by Stimulated Emission of Radiation).
 First, however, Theodore Maiman created the first laser using an electrical source to energise a solid ruby.

 More lasers were discovered, including the CO2 (carbon dioxide) laser, emitting a concentrated ray of light and absorbing water to vaporise tissue.
-In addition, the neodymium-yttrium aluminium garnet (Nd-YAG) laser was able to induce coagulative necrosis within the tissue.
+In addition, the neodymium-yttrium aluminium garnet (Nd-YAG) laser-induced coagulative necrosis within the tissue.
 Also, visible light lasers were used to produce haemostasis.

-Modern medical lasers are used in various clinical applications, including cancer therapy, ophthalmology, nerve stimulation, dermatology, plastic surgery, wound healings and dentistry.
+Modern medical lasers are used in various clinical applications, including cancer therapy, ophthalmology, nerve stimulation, dermatology, plastic surgery, wound healing and dentistry.

 However, the more advanced medical lasers based on the diode are used in cancer therapy.
 For example, these diode lasers are used in surgical procedures, including soft tissue cutting, coagulation and cancer thermal therapy.

-Since the conception of the lasers, they have been classified according to the following characteristics:
+Since the conception of lasers, they have been classified according to the following characteristics:

-- The laser medium where the amplification takes place can be a solid, liquid, or gas.
+- The laser medium where the amplification occurs can be a solid, liquid, or gas.
 These types of lasers are referred to as solid-state lasers, liquid lasers, or gas lasers.

-- Gas lasers include carbon dioxide, excimer (XeF) and argon are used in medical lasers.
+- Gas lasers, including carbon dioxide, excimer (XeF) and argon, are used in medical lasers.

-- Lasers can emit radiation at different wavelengths in the UV, visible, and IR parts of the electromagnetic spectrum.
+- Lasers can emit radiation at different wavelengths in the electromagnetic spectrum’s UV, visible, and IR parts.
 These are classified as UV lasers, visible lasers, and IR lasers.

-- Lasers that emit radiation continuously and are called continuous-wave (CW) lasers.
+- Lasers that emit radiation continuously are called continuous-wave (CW) lasers.

-- Lasers that emit bursts of radiation and are called pulsed lasers.
+- Lasers that emit bursts of radiation are called pulsed lasers.

 The visible lasers (430-680) nm have strong absorption in blood and have been used for oral cancer and retina decreases phototherapy.

 Mid-IR lasers (1.9-3.0) µm and (9.3 -10.6) µm have strong absorption in water and tissue.
-This enables them to be used to remove soft and hard tissue, a procedure known as ablation.
+This enables them to remove soft and hard tissue, a procedure known as ablation.